TomBursch/kitchenowl/docs/get-started.md

 ## 🗄️ Server Install

 You can either install only the backend or add the web-app to it.
 [Docker](https://docs.docker.com/engine/install/) is required.
-There are two tags available: `latest` and `dev`.
+There are three tags available: `latest`, `beta` and `dev`. `latest` is the most current stable release and is the default. `beta` corresponds to the most recent prerealese and might have some experimental features.
 The `dev` tag is directly build from the main branch and should not be used in production.
+Release notes can be found on the [releases page](https://github.com/TomBursch/kitchenowl/releases).

 === "Backend and Web-app (recommended)"